 - Our new printer's ink is pigment-based ink rather than dye based so colors fading over time is no longer an issue.
 The new ink is also much more resistant to moisture, though we don't recommend testing this (as it is still printed on paper).

-Marketing and Creative Services can provide high resolution UWF logos for use on posters.
+University Marketing & Communications can provide high resolution UWF logos for use on posters.

 The center can also provide GIS, cartographic, and other geospatial services beyond short consultations for a fee to recoup staff and material costs.
 The fees collected allow us to devote time to sponsored research while improving our services.
 GIS services can be procured hourly for short projects and map design or longer staff time-buyouts for lengthy research projects.